-The frequencies and procedures for each of the four components described below are consistent with that included in the original MMIP; however, modifications have been made due to the replacement of windows from three floors on Tower A and across the majority of the low-rise building.
-As discussed below, periodically, saline wipes could be collected along with the hexane wipes as part of the monitoring of the encapsulated glazing sealants as another line of evidence to evaluate potential presence of PCBs on the surface of the encapsulating barrier.
+The frequencies and procedures for each of these four components are consistent with that included in the original MMIP; however, modifications have been made due to the removal of windows from three floors on Tower A and across the majority of the low-rise building and the in-place management of residual PCBs in exterior concrete at the Type L locations.
+As discussed below, periodically, saline wipes may be collected along with the hexane wipes as part of the monitoring of the encapsulated glazing sealants as another line of evidence to evaluate potential presence of PCBs on the surface of the encapsulating barrier.